thunder033/ArraySearch/README.md

  - `filter`: properties to search for within each object, should be an object (see examples below)
  - `searchPath`: an object indicating the location of any array within each object (see examples below)

 With v1.1, a map of objects can be provided.
 Searching for a single result will return a single object, while searching for all will return a map of results.
-This will temporarily modify each object in the map to preserve its key.

 # Examples